top of page

 The Heritage Center's F-86L "Sabre"

-The prototype F-86 "Sabre" made its first flight on 22 December 1949, and carries the distinction of being the first sweptwing fighter in the Air Force's inventory.
-When production stopped, in December of 1956, 6,210 “Sabres" had been built in the United States.
-Another 3,292 were licensed to be built in Italy, Canada and Australia.
+The prototype F-86 "Sabre" made its first flight on 22 December 1949, and carried the distinction of being the first swept wing fighter in the Air Force's inventory.
+When production stopped, in December of 1956, 6,210 “Sabres" had been built in the U.S. Another 3,292 were licensed to be built in Italy, Canada, and Australia.
 In all, 96 allied countries including the Air Force of Japan, Taiwan, Spain, Germany, Norway, and the Netherlands flew the F-86.

 Three months before the end of the Korean War, in April of 1953, the F-86H took to the sky.
 The "H" model was a day time, fighter-bomber.
-Equipped with four 20mm cannons and capable of delivering 3,000 lbs. of bombs, the "H" model packed a strong punch.
-Our F-86 is an "L" model, which is similar to the F-86Ds that were stationed at Travis from 1954 to 1957 with the 513th and 82nd Fighter Interceptor Squadrons.
-As all weather radar equipped interceptors they carried 24 2.75 inch rockets internally.
+Equipped with four 20mm cannons and capable of delivering 3,000 lbs of bombs, the "H" model packed a strong punch.
+Our F-86 is an "L" model, which is similar to the F-86Ds that were stationed at Travis AFB from 1954 to 1957 with the 513th and 82nd Fighter Interceptor Squadrons.
+As all-weather radar equipped interceptors, they carried 24 2.75-inch rockets internally.

 Although the early models of the F-86 were phased out of the Air Force's inventory in 1963, the "K" and "L" models flew into the late 1970s with the Japanese.